Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 The thresholds for the three phases of MTD mandation will be assessed against the gross qualifying income reported on the most recent tax return filed prior to the mandation date (assuming all returns are filed on time).

-For instance, 2024/25 tax returns will be due for submission by 31 January 2026.
-If that return reports gross qualifying income of more than £50,000, that individual will have to join MTD from April 2026.
+For instance, 2024/25 tax returns were due for submission by 31 January 2026.
+If that return reported gross qualifying income of more than £50,000, that individual has to comply with MTD from April 2026.

 Further details of the MTD income thresholds are available on our website, together with worked examples and guidance on what happens if the qualifying income later drops below the relevant MTD threshold.